Can I use blender to make 3d prints?

 Modeling for 3D printing

 Back to Blender.
 You can model almost everything you can imagine in Blender, and it has very good sculpting capabilities.
-Look at this youtube video for more on sculpting in Blender
+Try to make this sodacan and learn basic modeling.
+The video is good because it shows each step very clearly.

 Blender has a bit of a steep learning curve, even though the user interface has become much more user friendly over the last couple of years.
 If you are a complete beginner in 3d modeling, Tutor4u has some great youtube videos to start from.
 See why in my mini review here.